 When choosing apples for your pet, most dogs love the sweet taste and crunchy bite of varieties like Honeycrisp, Fuji, or Red Delicious apples, but you’ll want to try to choose organic apples whenever possible to avoid any harmful effects from pesticides.
 And it probably goes without saying, but you’ll also want to keep your dog away from apples that are candied or covered in unsafe sugary toppings like caramel or chocolate, as well as from other human desserts containing apples like pies or cakes.

 Other Ways for Your Dog to Enjoy Apples

 If your dog goes bananas for apples, there are lots of ways to incorporate this fiber-packed fruit into your pup’s diet (just be sure, as with all treats, to feed them in moderation and adjust their normal food intake accordingly).
-Many apple-loving dogs enjoy a little bit of homemade applesauce mixed in with their food.
-Serve up their apple slices with a drizzle of honey or peanut butter, or consider stuffing your dog’s beloved Kong toys with apple pieces.
+Many apple-loving dogs enjoy a little bit of homemade applesauce (no sugar added) mixed in with their food.
+Serve up their apple slices with a drizzle of peanut butter, or consider stuffing your dog’s beloved Kong toys with apple pieces.
 You can even make your own homemade dog treats using apples combined with other nutrient-packed, dog-friendly ingredients like pumpkin and peanut butter.

 Avoid certain spices, like nutmeg, as they can be toxic to dogs.